 1. Alpine Forget-Me-Not (Myosotis alpestris)

-They are also found throughout the world thanks to their ability to adapt to most other biomes.
+They are seen in different parts of the world because of their ability to adapt to other biomes.
+There are 71 different types of Alpine forget-me-not.

 See Related: Fascinating Facts About Wetlands

 The Alpine Foxtail sounds like a variety of flowers, but it is a type of alpine tundra grass.
 Because its seeds weigh down the tips, this plant is known as the foxtail.